mobi-css/mobi.css/README.md

 ## Getting started

-You can download Mobi.css in [this page](https://github.com/xcatliu/mobi.css/releases).
+You can download Mobi.css in [this page](https://github.com/xcatliu/mobi.css/releases), then use `dist/mobi.min.css` for the compressed version.

 Or use npm to install: